Skip navigation

 Course summary

-This unique and intellectually rigorous Masters programme gives you the opportunity to develop the study of literature at an advanced level from a variety of perspectives.
+This unique and intellectually rigorous Masters programme gives you the opportunity to study literature at an advanced level from a variety of perspectives.
 Why study MA Literary Studies at Goldsmiths

-- You will be introduced to and will develop an understanding of four areas of literary study: Modern and Contemporary American Literature and Culture; Critical Theory; Modern and Contemporary Literature; Romantic, Victorian and Decadent Literature and Culture
+• In your first term of study, you can select from and develop expertise in a range of literary areas, such as: Modern and Contemporary American Literature and Culture; Critical Theory; Modern and Contemporary Literature; Romantic, Victorian and Decadent Literature and Culture.

-- You will have the opportunity to focus your studies on one literary area or broaden the scope of your studies by choosing a diverse range of modules
+• The structure of the programme allows you to concentrate on one literary area or broaden the scope of your studies by choosing a diverse range of modules.

 Modules

-You will be introduced to four literary areas through the study of four compulsory modules and complete a disseration relating to your area of interest.
-Compulsory modules: Pathways in Literary Studies: Modern and Contemporary Literature Pathways in Literary Studies: Modern and Contemporary American Literature and Culture Pathways in Literary Studies: Critical Theory Pathways in Literary Studies: Nineteenth-century Literary Romanticisms Dissertation Optional modules You will also choose 2 - 4 (60-credits) optional modules from a wide range of options taught in the Department.
-You may wish to focus your studies on one area of interest, however you you are free to choose from the full range of available options to broaden the scope of your studies.
+Compulsory modules All students will take the core module Advanced Literary Studies in their first term.
+In this module, you can select from and develop expertise in a range of core literary areas of study: Modern and Contemporary American Literature and Culture; Critical Theory; Modern and Contemporary Literature; Romantic, Victorian and Decadent Literature and Culture.
+You will select two of these areas of study and follow the module’s relevant seminar streams in those areas.
+You will also research and write a supervised dissertation in an area of their own choosing (subject to departmental approval).
+Optional modules You will choose 60 credits of optional modules from a wide range of options taught in the Department.
+You may wish to focus your studies on one area of interest; however, you are free to choose from the full range of available options to broaden the scope of your studies.
 Optional modules are chosen from a list provided annually by the Department of English and Creative Writing.
+Examples of 30-credit optional modules include: American Science Fiction: 1950 Onwards Climate Change Fiction Modern and Contemporary Women's Writing: 1920s To Present Postmodern Fiction Literature and Philosophy European Decadence and the Visual Arts Contemporary Indigenous Literatures and Cultures Students may also choose an optional module from another Goldsmiths MA programme, such as the MA in Black British Literature.
 Support A Research Skills Workshop will run a number of sessions throughout the year, including sessions on, for example, resources, essay-writing at Master's level, planning and developing dissertation projects.
 You will also be able to take part in GLITS, the department's weekly research seminar; and in the many activities organised by the Graduate School and other Goldsmiths departments.
 Please note that due to staff research commitments not all of these modules may be available every year.

 Entry requirements